 Minerva was becoming visibly angry by the apparent lack of care for their nephew, if not even more upset by Harry's indifference towards it.
 She pushed her anger down, "Mr. Dursley, I shall be taking Harry shopping for his things now, we'll be back later, and I expect you to take Harry to Kings Cross on September first."
 She turned to address Harry, fully taking in his raged appearance and his second hand clothing, before turning back to Petunia.
 "Clearly you and I have a much different definition of the word 'Blasphemy.'

 Petunia stormed out of the room, shooting one last death glare at the stranger as she left.

 "Mr. Potter, I expect you wouldn't mind following me," she then addressed Vernon; almost challenging him to disagree, "I will be taking him to fetch his school things."

 Vernon looked at her and over to Harry, who had made his way down the stairs and gave him a smile, "Sure, have fun kiddo."
-He turned and went back to the dinning area to finish his breakfast.
+He turned and went back to the dining area to finish his food.

 "I do not know to what you refer.
 Shall we, Mr. Potter?" she asked holding out her arm.
 He took it and felt as if someone had pushed him through a tube, and onto his magical life.